 The first trend we see begins with increasingly rising acquisition costs on social media channels.
 Advertising is becoming more expensive, and working with agencies to develop savvy visual content is not cheap, either.
 Similar to how many companies are bypassing agencies and talking directly to advertising sales reps at the likes of Facebook, Twitter, Pinterest, et. al. for their social advertising needs, many brands are taking the process of content creation and shifting it from outsourced agency work to in-house content teams.
 Read about how many direct-to-consumer brands are doing so in this article here.

 Authentic Content Converts

 With customer acquisition cost increasing, brands are constantly looking at how they can better convert customers through content, and the conclusion today is that authentic content converts best.
-Whether it is an agency creating content for a brand or a brand doing it in house, at the end of the day it’s hard to match the authenticity and perspective of that of a social media user with a solid follower count.
+Whether it is an agency creating content for a brand or a brand doing it in-house, at the end of the day, it’s hard to match the authenticity and perspective of that of a social media user with a solid follower count.

 Bridging the Content Alignment Gap with User-Generated Content

 If a brand has a lot of customers already talking about them in social media, leveraging the content of fans who are social media users, something we call user-generated content, can help bridge this gap between internal content creation needs and the tastes and preferences of niche audiences and their millions of followers.
 When brands don’t have enough word-of-mouth marketing to be able to leverage user-generated content about them, they’re realizing that rather than creating the content themselves, they can simply reach out to micro – influencers to do so on their behalf.

 This is why creating influencer-generated content (IGC) is so important for many brands today: IGC can help spark the conversations necessary to eventually create UGC (User-Generated Content).
 Once social media influencers start talking about a product, it starts catching on.